KWRI/lumen-kong-route-publisher/README.md

 - `contacts` is your name of microservices
 - `--upstream-host` value is hostname where your microservice server life
 - `--remove-uri-prefix` is prefix to be removed
 - `--with-request-transformer` Run publisher with request transformer.
-If you have dynamic path you need to call use this argument
+If you have dynamic path as path parameter that need to call, You must use this argument (currently only support numerical value of path parameter).

 Env used:
 - `KONG_ADMIN_HOST` value is your kong admin host. for example: